-See FM12 Ch 17 Tool Kit.xls at the textbook's Web site for details. is higher.
-This means that if Kunkel's management can find a way to increase its riskiness without decreasing the total value of the firm, this will increase the value of the equity while decreasing the value of the debt.
-Management can do this by selecting risky rather than safe investment projects.
-Table 17-1 shows the value of the equity, debt, and the yield on the debt for a range of possible volatilities.
-The Tool Kit for this chapter shows the calculations.
+When Kunkel issued the \$10 million face value debt discussed previously, the yield was determined in part by Kunkel's riskiness, which in turn was determined in part by what management intended to do with the \$6.72 million it raised.
+We know from our analysis in Chapter 8 that options are worth more when volatility is higher.
+This means that if Kunkel's management can find a way to increase its riskiness without decreasing the total value of the firm, then doing so will increase the equity's value while decreasing the debt's value.
+Management can accomplish this by selecting risky rather than safe investment projects.
+Table 26-1 shows the value of equity, the value of debt, and the yield on debt for a range of possible volatilities.
+See Ch26 Tool Kit.xls for the calculations.

-Kunkel's current volatility is 40% so its equity is worth \$13.28 million, and its debt is worth \$6.72 million.
-However, if, after incurring the debt, management undertakes projects that increase its riskiness from a volatility of 40% to a volatility of 80%, the value of Kunkel's equity will increase by \$2.53 million to \$15.81 million, and the value of its debt will decrease by the same amount.
-This 19% increase in the value of the equity represents a transfer of wealth from the bondholders to the stockholders.
+Kunkel's current volatility is 40%, so its equity is worth \$13.28 million and its debt is worth \$6.72 million.
+But if, after incurring the debt, management undertakes projects that increase its riskiness from a volatility of 40% to a volatility of 80%, then the value of Kunkel's equity will increase by \$2.53 million to \$15.81 million and the value of its debt will decrease by the same amount.
+This 19% increase in the value of the equity represents a transfer of wealth from bondholders to stockholders.
 A corresponding transfer of wealth from stockholders to bondholders would occur if Kunkel undertook projects that were safer than originally planned.
-Table 17-1 shows that if management undertakes safe projects and drives the volatility down to 30%, stockholders will lose (and bondholders will gain) \$0.45 million.
+Table 26-1 shows that if management undertakes safe projects and drives the volatility down to 30%, then stockholders will lose (and bondholders will gain) \$0.45 million.

-Such a strategy of investing borrowed funds in risky assets is called bait and switch because the firm obtains the money, promising one investment policy, and then switches to another policy.
-The bait and switch problem is more severe when a firm's value is low relative to its level of debt.
-When Kunkel's total value was \$20 million, doubling its volatility from 40% to 80% increased its equity value by 19%.
+Such a strategy of investing borrowed funds in risky assets is called bait and switch because the firm obtains the money by promising one investment policy and then switching to another policy.
+The bait-and-switch problem is more severe when a firm's value is low relative to its level of debt.
+If Kunkel's total value is \$20 million, then doubling its volatility from 40% to 80% increases its equity value by 19%.
 But if Kunkel had done poorly in recent years and its total value were only \$10 million, then the impact of increasing volatility would be much greater.
-Table 17-2 shows that if Kunkel's total value were only \$10 million and if it issued \$10 million face value of 5-year zero coupon debt, its equity would be worth \$4.46 million at a volatility of 40%.
+Table 26-2 shows that if Kunkel's total value were only \$10 million and it issued \$10 million face value of 5-year, zero coupon debt, then its equity would be worth \$4.46 million at a volatility of 40%.
 Doubling the volatility to 80% would increase the value of the equity to \$6.83 million, or by 53%.
-The incentive for management to "roll the dice" with borrowed funds can be enormous, and if management owns lots of stock options, their payoff from rolling the dice is even greater than the payoff to the stockholders!
+The incentive for management to "roll the dice" with